CeMOS-IS/Text3DAug-Generation/README.md

 ## Installation
 The code was tested with CUDA 11.8 and Python 3.8.10.
 The code was not optimized for multi-GPU setups and various models only support 1 GPU.
+Note that the installation of all packages can take 0.5 hours or more.

 **Anaconda**